 We thought we’d go behind the scenes of this iconic event, which is so valuable to the island’s economy, to show you some of the work that goes on.

-Kenneth Gasque is the man whose vision and determination brought Ironman to Lanzarote 25 years ago.
-Since them, at every single event, he has been there to start the race, and he has been at the finish line all day, to welcome home and shake hands with all the athletes as they cross the line, right up until the last classified finisher at midnight.
+Kenneth Gasque is the man whose vision and determination brought Ironman to Lanzarote 31 years ago.
+Since them, at every single event, he has been there to start the race, and he tends to be at the finish line all day, to welcome home and shake hands with all the athletes as they cross the line, right up until the last classified finisher at midnight.

 Before the event